HassanMoussaa/Petrix-frontend/README.md

 - This project uses the [React Library](https://react.dev/) for the frontend development.
 - [Express.js Framework](https://expressjs.com/) on [Node.js](https://nodejs.org/en) runtime environment for the backend server.
 - [MySQL](https://www.mysql.com/) for the database.
 It is an open-source relational database management system.
-- For the pet classificaiton, the app usese [Hugging Face Image Classification](https://huggingface.co/tasks/image-classification).
+- For the pet classificaiton, the app uses [Hugging Face Image Classification](https://huggingface.co/tasks/image-classification).
 - [OpenAI](https://platform.openai.com/docs/libraries) was used to implement the AI Assistant.
 - Google maps API was used for maps and clinic locations.
 - To send local push notifications, the app uses the [Firebase cloud messaging](https://firebase.google.com/docs/cloud-messaging) which is a cross-platform cloud service for messages and notifications for Android, iOS, and web applications,